 62 women attended the first RailsBridge workshop in June 2009.
 In the less than six months, the workshops transformed the San Francisco Ruby meetup from 2% to 18% women.
 Bridge Foundry has expanded outreach to communities with even greater underrepresentation in tech, as well as expanding to more technologies.

-Hundreds of workshops in dozens of cities around the world have been organized and taught by volunteers, based on our open source curricula and teaching techniques.
+Bridge Foundry was instrumental in the creation of the learn to code movement.
+In over 80 cities around the world, volunteers have organized and taught workshops based on our open source curricula and teaching techniques.